 This is more important now than ever!
 Staying engaged and in touch with your clients will mean they won’t be able to forget about you amidst the COVID crisis.
 When we all come out the other side, you’ll be able to attract them back to the salon ALMOST like nothing ever changed.

 So step up your social media game!
 Get on Insta, Facebook, and IGTV.
 Post regularly!
-You can work on building your brand story, introducing your following to your team, why you started business originally, and establish yourselves as though leaders in the industry.
+You can work on building your brand story, introducing your following to your team, why you started business originally, and establish yourselves as thought leaders in the industry.
 The important thing is to remind your followers why they started following you originally.
 Make them fall in love with you and your WHY all over again, so they can go on to support your business in this time of need.
 Check out Social Sorted for how you can take your social media engagement from 0-100 today!

 At Shortcuts we also created a communication kit to help you get important updates out to your clients.
 These include common email and SMS templates you may need, as well as a bunch of social media posts you can use in your feeds and Stories.